Fudan-iGEM/2023-wiki/docs/src/software.md

 ### Assumption 2

-The substrate should not be overstacked and should be kept more stationary, which we denote here as follows
+The substrate should not be overstacked and should be kept more stationary, which we denote here as follows:
 $$
 \frac{[S_1]}{k_{m,1}} = \frac{[S_2]}{k_{m,2}} = ... = \frac{[S_n]}{k_{m,n}}
 $$
-From the Michaelis-Menten equation we could find
+From the Michaelis-Menten equation we could find:
 $$
 v_n = \frac{k_{cat,n}c_n[S_n]}{k_{m,n}+[S_n]}=\frac{k_{cat,n}c_n}{\frac{k_{m,n}}{[S_n]}+1}
 $$
-and $flux_n$ could be expressed as
+and $flux_n$ could be expressed as:
 $$
 flux_n = v_n \times A_n
 $$
-Combining these equations and **Assumption 1** we can conclude
+Combining these equations and **Assumption 1** we can conclude:
 $$
 c_n\propto\frac{1}{A_nk_{cat,n}}
 $$